OBuckland/hostile-aliens/README.md

 <img src="/images/ships-hit-screenshot.png" alt="Image of game when ships hit" width="600px">
 <img src="/images/how-to-play-screenshot.png" alt="Image of how to play modal" width="600px">
 <img src="/images/winning-modal-screenshot.png" alt="Image of winning modal" width="600px">

+### **Testing**
+The game was tested using Jest.
+The tests check that for each ship type, the ships are build correctly, assigned the correct names and values, and that they loose the correct number of points when hit.
+The method to select a random ship has also been tested.

 ### **Links**
 [GitHub repository](https://github.com/OBuckland/hostile-aliens "Link to GitHub")